ChloeL-E/msp2/README.md

          ![The Story Modal](documentation/the_story_modal.png)

     -    #### Footer
-         *   A simple footer that explains that the game has been made for educational purposes.
+         *   A simple footer that explains that the game has been 'made for educational purposes'.

          ![Footer](documentation/footer.png)